Rearing and ready to go, revved up behind a golden EIB microphone from high atop the EIB building in Midtown Manhattan.

 She's still out there thinking she's a queen of the day.

-But the people putting it together and organizing this have nothing to do with immigration except to the extent that it will harm this country.
+But the people putting it together and organizing this have nothing to do with immigration, except to the extent that it will harm this country.

-Anything that will harm this country and set this country back and punish this country for being mean spirited, evil, imperialistic and whatever, they will promote it.
+Anything that will harm this country and set this country back and punish this country for being mean, spirited, evil, imperialistic, and whatever, they will promote it.

-It would weaken it, and that's what they're all about.
+And that's what they're all about.

-And to join them in a counter protest, it's a waste of time.
+And to join them in a counter-protest, it's a waste of time.

 As I say, there are way, way, way too many important things to do.

-Look at you've heard the old axiom, folks.
+Look at, you've heard the old axiom, folks.

 And they're never right about where to go.